giterlizzi/perl-Net-SecurityCenter/install.md

 ## INSTALLATION

+Using Makefile.PL:

-To install this module, run the following commands:
+To install this module, run the following commands.

-    cpanm --installdeps .
     perl Makefile.PL
     make
     make test
     make install

+Using App::cpanminus:

+    cpanm Net::SecurityCenter

 ## SUPPORT AND DOCUMENTATION